Diagnostic settings in Azure Monitor

 Here are the source options.

-The AllMetrics setting routes a resource's platform metrics to additional destinations.
-This option may not be present for all resource providers.
+The AllMetrics setting routes a resource's platform metrics to other destinations.
+This option might not be present for all resource providers.

 With logs, you can select the log categories you want to route individually or choose a category group.

-Category groups do not apply to metrics.
+Category groups don't apply to metrics.
 Not all resources have category groups available.

 When you use category groups, you: